kings0c/psd-conversion/README.md

-# psd-conversion2
+# psd-conversion
-Conversion of a PSD into a responsive website #2.
+Conversion of a PSD into a responsive website.

+From:
 https://www.behance.net/gallery/16951129/FREE-PSD-Multipurpose-Landing-Page